Wood rope molding

 Before starting to carve, inspect the raw woodblock for defects.
 You do not need perfection.
-It does not have to be perfect, but you should tell yourself if the wood is usable or not.
+It does not have to be perfect, but you should tell yourself whether the wood is usable.
 Sometimes, an imperfection appears on the surface of the wood and goes deeper inside the material.

 What is rope molding?

 Rope molding is molding in a pattern twisted like the strands of a rope.
 Rope moldings make furniture, chair rails, drawer fronts, crown moldings, and cabinets.
 Make use of precision machines to produce rope trim molding.

 Each wood rope trim piece is sanded, stained, and assembled.
 Rope moldings come with various wood options, configurations, and diameters.
 Look for the perfect rope moldings for any project or design.

 The blank is 1/4 inches (6mm) half-round or bead molding.
 You might have your molding tool and a bit, or you can buy one.
 Cut 45° miters on the ends of the pieces to fit around your project.
 Do not nail it in place yet.
 Stop each length of carved rope a little short of the corners.
 A rope never looks natural wrapped around a sharp right angle.

 Set dividers to twice the width of the molding and step out units that represent the twists of the rope.
 If you intend to make long lengths use a template marked with a dozen divisions.
 Work from the center of each strip of molding toward the corners, stopping short of the miters.
 Use a pencil or marker to make the marks easily visible.